GC::Profiler.total_time under-reports GC time compared to dtrace GC probe measurement

-#2 Updated by Ben Weintraub about 1 year ago
+#2 Updated by Ben Weintraub over 1 year ago

 Worth noting: a quick read through gc.c suggested that the missing GC sweep time might be due to me not having built with GC_PROFILE_MORE_DETAIL, but even after building with that, I still see the same discrepancy where GC::Profiler is significantly lower.

-#3 Updated by Ben Weintraub about 1 year ago
+#3 Updated by Ben Weintraub over 1 year ago

 I realized that these are actually measuring different things: dtrace's timestamps measure wall clock time, whereas GC::Profiler on Mac OS X uses getrusage, which measures user CPU time.
 It still seems weird that the two would be so divergent though, given that GC mark and sweep should be CPU-bound.

-#4 Updated by Ben Weintraub about 1 year ago
+#4 Updated by Ben Weintraub over 1 year ago

 I think I've figured out the discrepancy here: the dtrace probes wrap around the getrusage(2) calls that GC::Profiler bases its timings on for Mac OS X. The average lazy sweep time is quite short (single-digit microseconds per lazy sweep).
 Unfortunately, getrusage itself has an overhead of ~1.5 us per call on average on my Mac OS X box, which adds up to 3 us total per lazy sweep (since we call it once to start the timer and once to stop).
 That means dtrace sees a measurement for lazy sweeps that's on average 3 us higher than what GC::Profiler is able to measure.
 Because there are so many lazy sweeps, these 3 us chunks add up to a non-trivial amount of time.